-A natural extension of our mission, Open Hand increased focus on outreach to youth and families, developing our first-ever children’s menu and serving over 70,000 healthy breakfasts, lunches, and snacks to an average of 970 at-risk children each day during a summer program in the metro Atlanta.
+A natural extension of our mission, Open Hand increased focus on outreach to youth and families, developing our first-ever children’s menu and serving over 70,000 healthy breakfasts, lunches, and snacks to an average of 970 at-risk children each day during a summer program in the metro Atlanta area.

-Party in the Kitchen 2012 raises nearly $250,000 to support Open Hand community nutrition programs.
+Party in the Kitchen 2012 raises a record amount -- nearly $250,000 -- to support Open Hand's community nutrition programs.